martijnvwezel/muino-email-management/README.md

 ```

 ### Run on the docker
 There are many environments variables, so it will be logical to add those in a docker compose file.
 Please, checkout docker compose and the `docker-compose.yml`.
-The  docker compose